EmmaKingDev/cv/index.md

 _DevOps Specialist_

 - Project's Subject Matter Expert on AWS
+    - responsible for best practices on security and downsizing budget by streamlining to necessary services
 - Main focus on Site Reliability Engineering for Test Automation pipelines and Kubernetes on AWS EKS
+    - ability to focus on solving problems under time stress
 - IaC, especially CDK and CloudFormation
+    - took intiative to create a new EKS IaC solution for better maintainability & scalability
-- Custom Lambda code solution for integrating and automating results several API's
+- Custom Lambda code solution for integrating and automating results from several API's
 - Onboarding and training of new team members on AWS and on the customer's project

 `May 2022 - January 2023`